Do Go On - 373 - The Star Wars Holiday Special

 Possibly a book cheat episode in those headphones.

-He realised he was in over his head.
+He realized he was in over his head, saying,

 I'm supposed to draw on something that makes it all work.